 Many of us are shy when it comes to photographing in certain situations but that's definitely not something that cannot be taken care of.
 In this eBook, photographer Lauren Lim tackles the issue by providing you practical tips that will boost your confidence during a photoshoot, in a meetings or while traveling.

 If you are looking to start a photography business but have no idea how to go about it, this eBook will be a great place to start.
-With advice from experts who share real life knowledge, you will learn the basics as well as how to best manage your finances.
+With advice from experts who share real life knowledge, you will learn how to focus your niche, market your work, lock in clients, and manage your finances.
 Everything is explained in a manner that is easy to understand.

 Street photographer Thomas Leuthard likes photographing strangers on the street, from a very close distance and of course, without permission to maintain the candidness in his photos.
 Controversial as it may sound, he has produced a magnificent body of work.
 This eBook takes you through his experiences photographing strangers, and how you could do it yourself.